The Long Discourses

 Desire Is the Cause of Warfare

-40. The Buddha told the monks, “Once the Asura [King Rāhu] thought to himself, ‘I have great authority, and my miraculous powers aren’t few, but the Trāyastriṃśa, sun, and moon gods are always in the sky roam around my summit freely.
+40. The Buddha told the monks, “Once the Asura [King Rāhu] thought to himself, ‘I have great authority, and my miraculous powers aren’t few, but the Trāyastriṃśa, sun, and moon gods are always in the sky roaming around my summit freely.
 Now, I think I’ll take the sun and the moon and make them into earrings so I could travel freely!’

 41. “The Asura King’s anger flared, and he thought about the asura *Prahata.[2]
 The asura *Prahata then thought to himself, ‘The Asura King is thinking of me now!
 We should quickly get ready!’
 He ordered those to his right and left to equip themselves with weapons.
 He then rode a treasure chariot to the Asura King while surrounded by a countless host of asuras.
 He went before the Asura King and then stood to one side.